This post contains affiliate links. If you make a purchase through one of these links, I may receive a commission at no additional cost to you.

 Friends, I am so excited to share this with you!
-About six months ago my friend Tabitha Alloway (of Musings and Moments) started a community on Facebook dedicated to living books–discussing the books we find, asking for recommendations, sharing reviews, and yes, even sharing some hilarious book memes.
+About six months ago my friend Tabitha Alloway (of Pursuing Logos) started a community on Facebook dedicated to living books–discussing the books we find, asking for recommendations, sharing reviews, and yes, even sharing some hilarious book memes.
 Sifting through all the books out there is a big job.
 But it’s a little easier (and more fun) if we do it together!

 What is a living book?
 Well, that’s what we sought to address in this first video chat (below!) where we discuss the motivation behind the Facebook group, our own relationship with books, what living books are, and how we go about choosing them for our families.